micahwoods/atcweb3/content/post/potassium-reserve-in-the-soil/index.md

 They found that this increase in total K was coming from the mineral K applied in topdressing sand, and that this mineral K was supplying enough to meet all the plant requirements for K.

-When one thinks about the results of these experiments, it's apparent that routine soil test tests for exchangeable K will often identify sand rootzones as likely to respond to K fertilizer, when in fact many of these sand rootzones may not respond to K fertilizer.
+When one thinks about the results of these experiments, it's apparent that routine soil tests for exchangeable K will often identify sand rootzones as likely to respond to K fertilizer, when in fact many of these sand rootzones may not respond to K fertilizer.

 ## A practical solution